HighIander/mattermost-exporter/README.md

 # Mattermost Static Exporter Extension

 This unpacked browser extension injects an `export` button into Mattermost pages.

+License: None (use as you like).
+No liability is taken by the author!

 ## Features

-- Lower-left `export` button inside Mattermost.
+- Adds an `export` button inside Mattermost at the lower-left corner.
 - Export dialog with options for:
-  - images,
+  - including images,
-  - other files,
+  - including other files,
-  - maximum file size,
+  - setting a maximum file size,
   - start and end date range,
-  - direct messages/group messages.
+  - include direct messages/group messages.
-- Team and channel selection before export.
+- Individual Team and channel as well as direct message and group message selection before export.
 - Progress bar and cancel button during export.
-- Static export folder with the same core structure as before:
+- Static export folder with core structure:
   - `index.html`,
   - `manifest.json`,
   - `users.json`,